PrithviVK/CS682/README.md

 ## Setting up the project:

-Initially we create an atSign by navigating to [Link](https://my.atsign.com/choose-atsign/a4a9686d92be5d97259bda204585a90ebbe09363fa3708612aefbd6a9cd9c770) and place it in a keys folder containing the downloaded atKeys.
+Initially we create an atSign by navigating to [Link](https://my.atsign.com/choose-atsign/a4a9686d92be5d97259bda204585a90ebbe09363fa3708612aefbd6a9cd9c770) and place the downloaded keys in a seperate keys folder containing the downloaded atKeys.

 #### For Java client:
 •	Pull the at_java repository from [Link](https://github.com/atsign-foundation/at_java.git) into your local machine with an IDE installed such as       Eclipse/Visual Studio Code.